-1. Cash Flow Opportunities
+1. Passive Cash Flow

 This is also something that differentiates real estate from investments in stocks.
 Cash flow does not happen for the vast majority of stock holders.
 Typically, you only make money when you sell the stock after and if the stock value has gone up.

 Sometimes properties lose value, but over the long term the value of real estate will nearly always go up.
-This happens while the loan is being paid down, so as your property gains value or equity your net worth increases.
+This happens while the loan is being paid down, so as your property gains value or equity, your net worth increases.

 Sometimes appreciation is a product of growth in the market and sometimes appreciation can be “forced,” by making targeted improvements in a property.

-We invest in apartment buildings.
+We mostly invest in apartment buildings.
 For our apartment buildings we work toward both types of appreciation.
 We buy in markets where we expect market values to rise over the next few years.